BatmanAoD/project-ffi-unwind/rfcs/niko.md

 This Rust helper function may panic.
 Lucet would like to be able to catch this panic from the Rust root frame.
 They would like to have the foreign frames "gracefully unwind".
-The foreign frames themselves may contain destructors.
+However, the foreign frames themselves do not contain any destructors; they simply need to be "skipped over".

 > XXX statement from Adam on destructors: